 About the Lead-zinc Ore

 Lead-zinc ore refers to minerals rich in metallic elements lead and zinc.
-Lead and zinc have a common source of ore-forming materials and very similar geochemical behaviors, as well as similar electronic structures and properties, so they are closely associated in primary deposits.
+Lead and zinc have a common source of ore-forming materials and very similar geochemical behaviors, as well as similar electrical structures and properties, so they are closely associated in primary deposits.

 The main types of lead-zinc ore are sulfide ores, while oxide ores are relatively rare.
 The primary minerals composing sulfide lead-zinc ores are galena, sphalerite, or marmatite; while those of oxide lead-zinc ores are cerussite, anglesite, and smithsonite.
 Gangue minerals mainly include calcite, quartz, dolomite, sericite, fluorite, and barite.
 Lead-zinc ores are often associated with elements such as cadmium, germanium, thallium, indium, gallium, gold, and silver.